12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 Besides, you have tons of inspiration from other about pages you love and snippets that you want to weave in somewhere — but where?

-When you read some business owner’s bios online, sometimes you’re impressed — maybe they made you giggle, spit out your coffee, or even triggered you slightly.
+When you read some business owners’ bios online, sometimes you’re impressed — maybe they made you giggle, spit out your coffee, or even triggered you slightly.

 That’s a good thing.
 Their writing caused a reaction in you, and when it comes to your writing, your goal is to get a response out of your readers — you just need to figure out what kind of response you want.

-Give your About page the love it deserves.
+Give your About Page the love it deserves.

-The goal of most about pages — show your readers that you’re the authority and THE only choice to solve their problem.
+The goal of your About Page — show your readers that you’re the authority.

-Here are the biggest challenges I see business owners face when writing their About page:
+Here are the biggest challenges I see business owners face when writing their About Page:

 • How much do you talk about yourself?
 You hate talking about yourself.